 Converting an ETL file to a plaintext log

 Call me old-fashioned, but I miss the old plaintext log file.
 Microsoft includes a Powershell utility to get those back.
 Sort of.
 At least in the case of Windows update logs.

 Open Powershell and run the command Get-WindowsUpdateLog.
-It will tear through all of the EVT files in C:\Windows\Logs\WindowsUpdate and generate one big WindowsUpdate.log file on your desktop.
+It will tear through all of the EVT and ETL files in C:\Windows\Logs\WindowsUpdate and generate one big WindowsUpdate.log file on your desktop.
 This makes it harder to narrow your focus to a particular KB, but fear not.
 Open the file, then search for the KB you’re interested in.